SentinelError/Vendor/README.md

 - **on_time_delivery_rate**:
   - **Type**: `FloatField`
   - **Default Value**: 0.0
-  - **Description**: This field represents the percentage of deliveries that the vendor completes on time.
-This is a performance metric that helps in assessing the reliability of the vendor.
+  - **Description**: Count the number of completed POs delivered on or before delivery_date and divide by the total number of completed POs for that vendor.

 - **quality_rating_avg**:
   - **Type**: `FloatField`
   - **Default Value**: 0.0
-  - **Description**: This field stores the average quality rating of the vendor's products or services, based on reviews or assessments.
+  - **Description**: Calculate the average of all quality_rating values for completed POs of the vendor.

 - **average_response_time**:
   - **Type**: `FloatField`
   - **Default Value**: 0.0
-  - **Description**: This field measures the average time it takes for the vendor to respond to inquiries or orders.
-It is a crucial metric for evaluating the responsiveness of the vendor.
+  - **Description**: Compute the time difference between issue_date and acknowledgment_date for each PO, and then find the average of these times for all POs of the vendor.

 - **fulfillment_rate**:
   - **Type**: `FloatField`
   - **Default Value**: 0.0
-  - **Description**: This field represents the percentage of orders that the vendor successfully fulfills.
-A high fulfillment rate indicates a reliable vendor.
+  - **Description**: Divide the number of successfully fulfilled POs (status 'completes' without issues) by the total number of POs issued to the vendor.

 > [!NOTE]
 > vendor_code was made into the primary key as it is a unique field.